Founder

 - Technology governance as part of the operating model

-- Right for businesses with significant complexity
+- Right for businesses with significant ongoing complexity

 A structured engagement that installs operational discipline at the leadership level — improving decision authority, meeting rhythm, financial visibility, accountability structure, and developing the leadership team alongside the systems.
 It addresses both the structural and human dimensions of how the business operates.